Biplab-Dutta/personal_site/_posts/2023-05-10-pattern-matching-dart.md

 }
 ```

-The above code is readed as if the json follows the given pattern inside the if statement, then print firstEvent and secondEvent else print Invalid JSON.
+The above code is read as if the json follows the given pattern inside the if statement, then print firstEvent and secondEvent else print Invalid JSON.

 ## Control Flow in Argument Lists